 International students are mandated to notify the International Students Office.

-An application for readmission must be approved by the departmental graduate committee.
-The committee will consider the applicant’s past record, the length of the period of withdrawal, departmental facilities expected to be available at the time for which readmission is requested, and any other relevant data.
-If the period of interruption exceeds five years, the request must be approved both by the departmental graduate committee and by the Dean for Graduate Education.
+An application for readmission must be approved by the department graduate committee.
+The committee will consider the applicant’s past record, the length of the period of withdrawal, departmental resources expected to be available at the time for which readmission is requested, and any other relevant data.
+An application fee is required if the approved student was away for one year or longer.
+If the period of interruption exceeds five years, the request must be approved both by the department graduate committee and by the dean for graduate education.